 A training venue is a critical part of your overall planning, that’s for sure.
 But it doesn’t always need to be at a gym.

-While you might want to make use of gym equipment as part of your overall training strategy at times, you might even train clients in their home, train from your home, or even make use of public recreational spaces like the local park.
+While you might want to use gym equipment as part of your overall training strategy at times, you might even train clients in their homes, train from your home, or even use public recreational spaces like the local park.

 Or perhaps you even want to rent a space to turn it into your own gym studio – if you have the capital to do so.
 Whatever your choice, you have to have somewhere to train your clients!

 Phew!
 That’s a lot of information to digest.
-And I am sure there are many more things that you can think of that would relate specifically to your own unique situation when you get to setting up your personal trainer business.
+And I am sure there are many more things that you can think of that would relate specifically to your unique situation when setting up your personal trainer business.

-That said, this checklist has all of the most important things that I think you certainly have to consider when going out on your own.
-Remember, setting up your own business is going to take plenty of planning and beginning with a checklist and building from there is the best place to start, no doubt about it.
+That said, this checklist has all the most important things that I think you must consider when going out alone.
+Remember, setting up your own business will take plenty of planning, and beginning with a checklist and building from there is the best place to start, no doubt about it.

 And it’s not something that’s going to happen in a week!
-Set aside a long period so that you can get everything done right, making you more than ready when the first client steps through your door.
+Set aside a long period to get everything done right, making you more than ready when the first client steps through your door.

-At times, it may seem like a daunting task but once everything is in motion and you are doing what you love, but now as your own boss, all that planning, hard work and stress will be more than worth it!
+At times, it may seem daunting, but once everything is in motion and you are doing what you love, now as your own boss, all that planning, hard work, and stress will be more than worth it!

 - “Checklist for Starting a Personal Training Business.”
 National Federation of Professional Trainers (NFPT), https://www.nfpt.com/blog/checklist-starting-personal-training-business.

 - “How to Start a Personal Training Business: The Quick Guide.”
 International Sports Sciences Association (ISSA) Online, https://www.issaonline.com/blog/index.cfm/2019/how-to-start-a-personal-training-business-the-quick-guide.